giantswarm/docs/src/content/advanced/cluster-management/node-pools-capi/index.md

     minSize: 1
 ```

-All the nodes from each node pool will be labeled accordingly.

 ## Updating an existing node pool

 Instances in the node pool will be rolled whenever these properties are changed in the node pool definition: